Do you want to exercise, but don’t fancy being a gym bunny?

 There are lots of health benefits to cycling, ranging from improving your mental wellbeing and reducing the risk of heart disease, to better lung health and weight loss.
 Cycling burns between 400 and 1,000 calories an hour, depending on how fast you’re pedalling and how much you weigh.3

 Going for a walk is one of the most simple (not to mention, free) activities you can do.
 Going for a daily brisk walk can help you burn calories and make your heart healthier.
 It also counts towards your 150 minutes of recommended weekly exercise too.
+Read more about the amazing benefits of walking for more insight.

 Don’t forget, walking the dog counts too!
 If you don’t want to walk alone, see if there are any local walking groups you can join.